mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 Kudos to this blog what you can check licences SKU compare: [Compare Microsoft office 365 plans/](https://lazyadmin.nl/compare-microsoft-office-365-plans/)

-## Create Custom accounts and groups
+## Create Custom accounts and groups with for license assignment

 Guide how to create groups in Azure Active Directory: [Group creation in Azure Active Directory](https://sysopslife.sys4ops.pl/2021/04/24/M365-AADGroups-with-license/)

+## Intune configuration for first time

+Guide Intune (Endpoint Manager) - How to start the implementation and what to pay attention to: [Intune (Endpoint Manager) - How to start the implementation and what to pay attention to](https://sysopslife.sys4ops.pl/2021/04/03/Intune-for-beginners/)